BlueCross BlueShield of Tennessee Medical Policy Manual

 All other indications are considered experimental/investigational and not medically necessary.

-II.
 DOCUMENTATION

 Submission of the following information is necessary to initiate the prior authorization review:

-A. Cutaneous Melanoma
+Cutaneous Melanoma

 Authorization of 6 months may be granted for treatment of cutaneous melanoma in any of the following settings:

-B. Uveal Melanoma
+Uveal Melanoma

-Authorization of 6 months may be granted as a single agent or in combination with nivolumab for treatment of uveal melanoma for distant metastatic disease.
+Authorization of 6 months may be granted as a single agent or in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of uveal melanoma for unresectable or metastatic disease.

-C. CNS Brain Metastases
+CNS Brain Metastases

-Authorization of 6 months may be granted as a single agent or in combination with nivolumab for treatment of CNS brain metastases in members with melanoma.
+Authorization of 6 months may be granted as a single agent or in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of CNS brain metastases in members with melanoma.

-D. Non-Small Cell Lung Cancer (NSCLC)
+Non-Small Cell Lung Cancer (NSCLC)

 Authorization of 6 months may be granted for treatment of recurrent, advanced or metastatic non-small cell lung cancer if there are no EGFR exon 19 deletions or exon 21 L858R mutations or ALK rearrangements (unless testing is not feasible due to insufficient tissue) and the requested medication will be used in a regimen containing nivolumab.

-E. Renal Cell Carcinoma
+Renal Cell Carcinoma

-F. Colorectal Cancer
+Colorectal Cancer

-G. Malignant Pleural or Peritoneal Mesothelioma
+Pleural or Peritoneal Mesothelioma

-Authorization of 6 months may be granted in combination with nivolumab for treatment of malignant pleural or peritoneal mesothelioma, including pericardial mesothelioma and tunica vaginalis testis mesothelioma.
+Authorization of 6 months may be granted in combination with nivolumab for treatment of pleural or peritoneal mesothelioma, including pericardial mesothelioma and tunica vaginalis testis mesothelioma.

-H. Hepatocellular Carcinoma
+Hepatocellular Carcinoma

-Authorization of 6 months may be granted as a single agent or in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of hepatocellular carcinoma.
+Authorization of 6 months may be granted in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of hepatocellular carcinoma.

-I. Small Bowel Adenocarcinoma
+Small Bowel Adenocarcinoma

-Authorization of 6 months may be granted in combination with nivolumab for treatment of advanced or metastatic small bowel adenocarcinoma for microsatellite-instability high (MSI-H) or mismatch repair deficient (dMMR) tumors.
+Authorization of 6 months may be granted in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of unresectable, medically inoperable, advanced or metastatic small bowel adenocarcinoma for microsatellite-instability high (MSI-H), mismatch repair deficient (dMMR) or polymerase epsilon/delta (POLE/POLD1) tumors.

-J. Ampullary Adenocarcinoma
+Ampullary Adenocarcinoma

-Authorization of 6 months may be granted in combination with nivolumab for treatment of progressive, unresectable, or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) ampullary adenocarcinoma.
+Authorization of 6 months may be granted in combination with nivolumab (for 4 doses followed by nivolumab as a single agent) for treatment of progressive, unresectable, or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) ampullary adenocarcinoma.

-K. Esophageal and Esophagogastric Junction Cancers
+Esophageal and Esophagogastric Junction Cancers

-L. Kaposi Sarcoma
+Kaposi Sarcoma

 Authorization of 6 months may be granted in combination with nivolumab for subsequent treatment of relapsed/refractory classic Kaposi Sarcoma.

-M. Bone Cancer
+Bone Cancer

 Authorization of 6 months may be granted in combination with nivolumab for unresectable or metastatic disease when all of the following are met:

-N. Biliary Tract Cancer (Cholangiocarcinoma and Gallbladder Cancer)
+Biliary Tract Cancer (Cholangiocarcinoma and Gallbladder Cancer)

-O. Soft Tissue Sarcoma
+Soft Tissue Sarcoma

 Authorization of 6 months may be granted in combination with nivolumab for treatment of extremity/body wall sarcomas, head/neck sarcomas and retroperitoneal/intra-abdominal sarcomas, rhabdomyosarcoma and angiosarcoma.

-IV.
 CONTINUATION OF THERAPY

-A. Adjuvant Treatment of Melanoma
+Adjuvant Treatment of Melanoma

 Authorization of 6 months may be granted (up to 3 years) for continued treatment in members requesting reauthorization for adjuvant melanoma when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

-B. Cutaneous Melanoma, Renal Cell Carcinoma, Colorectal Cancer, Hepatocellular Cancer
+Cutaneous Melanoma, Renal Cell Carcinoma, Colorectal Cancer, Hepatocellular Cancer

-Authorization of 6 months may be granted (up to 4 doses maximum, if member has not already received 4 doses) for continued treatment in members requesting reauthorization for cutaneous melanoma, renal cell carcinoma, colorectal cancer, and hepatocellular cancer when treatment guidelines do not specify a limited number of total doses (see above) and there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 6 months may be granted (up to 4 doses maximum, if member has not already received 4 doses) for continued treatment in members requesting reauthorization for cutaneous melanoma, renal cell carcinoma, colorectal cancer, and hepatocellular cancer when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

-Authorization of 6 months may be granted (up to 24 months total) for continued treatment in members requesting reauthorization for non-small cell lung cancer, esophageal cancer, or malignant pleural mesothelioma, including pericardial mesothelioma and tunica vaginalis testis mesothelioma subtypes, when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.
+Authorization of 6 months may be granted (up to 24 months total) for continued treatment in members requesting reauthorization for non-small cell lung cancer, esophageal cancer, or pleural mesothelioma, including pericardial mesothelioma and tunica vaginalis testis mesothelioma subtypes, when there is no evidence of unacceptable toxicity or disease progression while on the current regimen.

-D. All Other Indications
+All Other Indications

 MEDICATION QUANTITY LIMITS